 The literature available suggested that there are several factors that support the success of the JPS in increasing rice yield, namely rice variety, rice fields, and plant spacing.
-The JPS of 2:1, 3:1, and 4:1 with a plant spacing of $25 \times 12.5 \times 50$ cm could increase crop populations per hectare by $32\frac{96}{20}$ , $15\frac{96}{20}$ , and 11.87%, respectively than TPS with a plant spacing of $25 \times 25$ cm.
+The JPS of 2:1, 3:1, and 4:1 with a plant spacing of $25 \times 12.5 \times 50$ cm could increase crop populations per hectare by 32%, 15%, and 11.87%, respectively than TPS with a plant spacing of 25 × 25 cm.
 The advantage of the JPS is that it could inhibit weed growth in the soil surface around rice clumps.
-Besides, increase in crop populations per hectare higher than the types of 3:1, 4:1, or others.
+Besides, increase in crop populations per hectare compared to the TPS.
+In the literature reviewed, the JPS of the 2:1 type can give rice yield per hectare higher than the types of 3:1, 4:1, or others.
 Recommended plant spacing for use in JPS is $25 \times 12.5 \times 50$ cm.
 Further, the review article has made a suggestion that the JPS of the 2:1 type can be applied in rice cultivation, especially in irrigated fields.